 Tàiyuán Noodle House

-The city's Confucius Temple is home to a spirit wall and a folk art museum.
-Alas, the sight is now ticketed.
+Buried away down a historic alley, the city's Confucius Temple is home to a spirit wall and a folk-art museum.
+As with most Confucius...

 The double-eaved wooden hall in this Ming temple contains three magnificent statues: Samantabhadra (the Bodhisattva of Truth), Guanyin...

-Head to this street lined with all manner of restaurants and outdoor shāokǎo (barbecue) places.
-You can get noodles here, of course,...
+Head to this long, long street lined with all manner of restaurants and outdoor shāokǎo (barbecue) places.
+You can get noodles, of...